MicrosoftDocs/sql-docs/docs/t-sql/database-console-commands/dbcc-checkdb-transact-sql.md

 > If MAXDOP is set to zero then SQL Server chooses the max degree of parallelism to use.

 ## Remarks
 DBCC CHECKDB does not examine disabled indexes.
 For more information about disabled indexes, see [Disable Indexes and Constraints](../../relational-databases/indexes/disable-indexes-and-constraints.md).

 If a user-defined type is marked as being byte ordered, there must only be one serialization of the user-defined type.
 Not having a consistent serialization of byte-ordered user-defined types causes error 2537 when DBCC CHECKDB is run.
 For more information, see [User-Defined Type Requirements](../../relational-databases/clr-integration-database-objects-user-defined-types/creating-user-defined-types-requirements.md).

 Because the [Resource database](../../relational-databases/databases/resource-database.md) is modifiable only in single-user mode, the DBCC CHECKDB command cannot be run on it directly.
 However, when DBCC CHECKDB is executed against the [master database](../../relational-databases/databases/master-database.md), a second CHECKDB is also run internally on the Resource database.
 This means that DBCC CHECKDB can return extra results.
 The command returns extra result sets when no options are set, or when either the PHYSICAL_ONLY or ESTIMATEONLY option is set.

-In versions of [!INCLUDE[ssVersion2005](../../includes/ssversion2005-md.md)] before SP2, executing DBCC CHECKDB clears the plan cache for the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
+Starting with [!INCLUDE[ssVersion2005](../../includes/ssversion2005-md.md)] SP2, executing DBCC CHECKDB **no longer** clears the plan cache for the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
+Before [!INCLUDE[ssVersion2005](../../includes/ssversion2005-md.md)] SP2, executing DBCC CHECKDB clears the plan cache.
 Clearing the plan cache causes recompilation of all later execution plans and may cause a sudden, temporary decrease in query performance.
-In SP2 and later, executing DBCC CHECKDB does not clear the plan cache.

 ## Performing Logical Consistency Checks on Indexes
 Logical consistency checking on indexes varies according to the compatibility level of the database, as follows: